jeancf/etcetera/README.md

 * Strictly define locations where files can be managed by Etcetera
 * Select which files to manage
-* Commit changes to a managed file with associated note
+* Commit changes made to a managed file with associated note
 * Revert changes by selecting a previous commit
 * Restore managed file back to the original location
+* Colorized output (off by default)

 ## Download and install ##